odea-project/qAlgorithms/report/report.md

 will not occur once more.
 An alternative approach is binning is a mass window.
-Given a more elaborate structure of of discarded points, for example organising them in steps of 0.5 mz, the area needed for binning is ßßß
+Given a more elaborate structure of of discarded points, for example organising them in steps of 0.5 mz, the area needed for binning always spans 1 mz.
+This massively reduces the amount of subsets that need to be performed per control.

 While it already functions as a measure of separation, a secondary statistic to the DQSB would allow to control the generated values.